fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 main()
 ```

-The database <i>connect string</i> revealed by _heroku config_ should be stored in a file <i>.env</i>, whose contents should be something like the following
+The database <i>connect string</i>, which is revealed by the _heroku config_ command should be stored in <i>.env</i> file, whose contents should be something like the following:

 ```bash
 $ cat .env
 DATABASE_URL=postgres://<username>:<password>@ec2-54-83-137-206.compute-1.amazonaws.com:5432/<databasename>
 ```

-Let's see if a connection is established:
+Let's try if a connection is successful:

 ```bash
 $ node index.js
 Executing (default): SELECT 1+1 AS result
 Connection has been established successfully.
 ```

-If and when the connection works, we can run the first query.
+If and when the connection works, we can then run the first query.
 Let's modify the program as follows:

 ```js
 require('dotenv').config()